Title Transfers or obtaining a New Certificate of Title in North Carolina

 For new vehicles, the licensed dealer that sold the vehicle typically will accept and submit the required titling information and fees on behalf of the buyer.
 However, buyers wishing to handle the titling independently can do so.
-Those interested in applying for a new title without the dealer's assistance should refer to the How Do I Title and Register page and the Title Registration Manual on the DMV website.
+Those interested in applying for a new title without the dealer's assistance should refer to the North Carolina Department of Transportation's How to Title & Register a Vehicle page.

 TRANSFERRING A TITLE ON A USED VEHICLE: